-WHOSE LEGS CAN PUSH LONGEST?
+WHOSE LEGS CAN PUSH HARDEST?

 Sit across from your child in a hallway, or with some other kind of support in your backs.

 Have a pushing contest with your feet.
 See how strong your leg muscles are!

 Challenge your child to push their hands against yours and use all of their strength to push you backwards.
 Let them feel how strong they are!
 This can help them regain their sense of control and safety.
 Anger is often a way of managing fear.